Iawhite76/learn-sublime/README.md

 * [(goto-anything)](https://github.com/cgrinaldi/learn-sublime/tree/goto-anything): A lesson on using ST3's _Goto Anything_ to quickly navigate a project.
 * [(tab-completion)](https://github.com/Iawhite76/learn-sublime/tree/tab-completion): A series of exercises designed to help Sublime users learn awesome tab completion commands.
 * [(text-editing)](https://github.com/Iawhite76/learn-sublime/tree/text-editing): A series of exercises designed to help Sublime users learn awesome text editing and manipulation commands.
+* [(split-window)](https://github.com/Iawhite76/learn-sublime/tree/split-window): Sample repo and list of commands to help you master split window work flows in Sublime Text.
+* [(package-control)](https://github.com/Iawhite76/learn-sublime/tree/package-control): Some starter info and links on how and why to include Sublime Text Package Control in your copy of Sublime.

 ## Additional Resources
 The below resources were referenced when making the above lessons: